 3. American Acryl plant in Baytown, TX caught fire

-and its GAA production was effectively destroyed until mid 2010.
+and its GAA production was effectively destroyed.

 This effectively shut off supply of GAA to Nippon Shokubai’s

 4. Dow chemical announced in that they too

 had an acrylic acid unit down and had to reduce shipments to